Saving Forever 21 is a high-stakes gamble for mall owner

 Brookfield declined to comment, and Authentic didn’t respond to requests for comment.

-Mr. Simon said that Forever 21 became distracted by international expansion and the creation of another brand and that its stores have gotten too big.
+Simon said that Forever 21 became distracted by international expansion and the creation of another brand and that its stores have gotten too big.
 Getting Forever 21 back in the black will be “a little more complicated and a little bigger” than Aéropostale, he said.

 Forever 21’s larger revenue base, complex supply chain and portfolio that includes a broad range of store formats would make a turnaround slower, said Linda Tsai, senior analyst at Jefferies.